A potential drawback to hybrid events

 • the likelihood that a remote attendee will become a face-to-face attendee in the future

-Because of these positives, I think it’s likely that events that include local and remote audiences will become more popular over time, as we gain experience about what formats work and become proficient at resolving the technical issues involved in successfully hosting these event environments.
+Because of these positives, I expect that events that include local and remote audiences will become more popular over time.
+Especially, as we gain experience in what formats work and become proficient at resolving the technical issues involved in successfully hosting these event environments.

 But there’s one thing we may lose if we add a remote audience to our events.

 At the face-to-face conferences I run, attendees start by agreeing to a set of ground rules.
-These ground rules create an environment where participants can speak freely and ask questions without worrying that their individual statements or viewpoints will be revealed outside the event.
+These ground rules create an environment where participants can speak freely and ask questions.
+They don’t need to worry that others will reveal their statements or viewpoints outside the event.

 It’s hard to convey the difference this assurance makes to the climate at Conferences That Work unless you’ve attended one.
 The level of intimacy, learning, and community is significantly raised when people feel safe to ask “stupid” questions and share sensitive information with their peers.

-I’m not sure that it’s possible to create the same environment of trust when an unseen remote audience joins the local participants.
+I doubt it’s possible to create the same environment of trust when an unseen remote audience joins the local participants.
 Believing that everyone will adhere to a set of ground rules is risky enough when everyone who agrees is in the same room as you.
 To sustain the same trust when an invisible remote audience is added is, I think, a significant stretch for many people.
-If I’m right, the end result of opening up a conference to a remote audience may be a reversion to the more common environment of most conferences today, where asking a question may be more about defining status than a simple request to learn or understand something new.
+If I’m right, the result of opening up a conference to a remote audience may be a reversion to the more common environment of most conferences today, where asking a question may be more about defining status than a simple request to learn or understand something new.

-Do you think that hybrid events can be designed so that they are still safe places for people to ask questions and share around sensitive issues?
+Do you think that hybrid events can be designed so that they are still safe places for people to ask questions and share sensitive issues?
 Or do you think I’m over-blowing the whole issue?

-Hi Adrian!
+1. Hi Adrian!
 I agree with you that trust can definitely become an issue for hybrid events.
 However, I think there is one additional concern: in a face-to-face environment, people are often nicer and more civil, looking to network and make the best impressions.
 In an online environment, people tend to be more honest, and more specifically, brutal, with their critiques and interactions.
 Hybrid events just change the overall form of interaction between individuals in a group setting.
 I think as planners/event professionals it’s just going to be important to note these possible issues and try to prepare for them as best we can.

-Lindsey – that’s an excellent expansion on what I wrote!
+1. Lindsey – that’s an excellent expansion on what I wrote!
 Yes, remote audiences are potentially more likely to be snarky, since they may feel more anonymous when they’re not physically present.

 One way to lessen this discrepancy between local and remote audiences would be to provide remote attendees with a short “suggested code of conduct” notice, either at registration, or, better, right before they are connected to the event stream.

-well adrian i can give you an immediate metaphor and that is a televised concert.
+2. well adrian i can give you an immediate metaphor and that is a televised concert.

 perhaps a hybrid event is “closed circuit” with limited access to known individuals. but even then, if it’s a fairly large number, and they are strangers, that will definitely impact live event behavior.